We use cookies on this site to enhance your experience.

 Once space in the wait-listed course is available for you, an email notification will be sent to your MyLaurier email address.
 You have 24 hours to register for the course before your name is removed from the waitlist, and you lose the option to register.
 For more detailed instructions please see the information posted on wait lists.

 Keep in mind that the waitlist should be considered a "wish list" as registration is not guaranteed to students on the waitlist.
-Make sure you are registered for your required courses; you could drop courses later once you get into the section you want.
+In some popular courses or required courses, there could be no movements in the waitlists.
+Make sure you are registered for your required courses to meet graduation requirements; you could drop courses later once you get into the course or section you want.

 There are only two required courses in first year: